ravisheth/mapsseq/README.md

 	- Add 140uL of isothermal amplification buffer (10X) for final 1.5X, 60uL 10mM dNTPs for final 0.645uM (final volume: 930uL)
 	- Pipette 115uL into first column of 8 wells of a 96 V-well plate (Costar 3894).
 Protect from light.
 	- Thaw primer plate for the round (pe1, pe2 or pe3).
 Centrifuge for 1 min to collect condensate.
-	- Place on PCR machine at 70C and lid 105C for 40s and place at 4C for 20s.
+	- Place on incubator at 70C for 2min and place in block at 4C (or ice for V-well plate) with lid 105C for 20s.
 Pull of seal and discard.
 	- Place primer plate, bead plate (tap down to ensure mix is at bottom) and destination plate (96 well Eppendorf Twin-tec) on Beckman liquid handler with 2X P50 barrier tips.
 For bead tips, specify to the liquid handler the remaining tips.
 	- Using liquid handler, mix the beads and distribute 9.3uL to the destination plate.
 Then distribute 4.8uL of primer to each well.
 	- Seal destination plate and spin down plate.